Skip advert

 Or are you looking to sell your car?

-The Volvo XC40 engine line-up is comprised only of petrol power with some mild-hybrid assistance to help boost fuel efficiency.
-It does this by adding a little bit of electric assistance to the engine when accelerating to reduce overall consumption, but it can’t drive the car using electric power alone like a traditional hybrid car, so it doesn’t have the fuel efficiency or low CO2 emissions of full hybrid or plug-in hybrid rivals.
+The Volvo XC40 engine line-up is made up of two petrol units that come with a modest level of mild-hybrid assistance to help boost fuel efficiency.
+It does this by adding a little bit of electric power to the engine when accelerating to reduce overall consumption, but it can’t drive the car using electric power alone like a traditional hybrid car, so it doesn’t have the fuel efficiency or low CO2 emissions of full hybrid or plug-in hybrid rivals.
+Stop-start is included to help boost efficiency in town, too.

 Advertisement - Article continues below